 What are the computer requirements for taking courses at aspen?

-You will need a computer, an Internet connection, and the basic Microsoft package that includes Word, Excel, and PowerPoint.
+You will need a computer, an Internet connection, a webcam, and the basic Microsoft package that includes Word, Excel, and PowerPoint.
 It's that easy.

 How do I receive and hand in my assignments?